jacksgt/app-of-apps-demo/README.md

       - g, MY_ADMIN_GROUP, admin
 ```

+## Application setup

+*This step can be handled by the development autonomously.
+For private repositories, an authentication token may need to be provided to allow Argo CD to access the repository (see [ArgoCD documentation for private repositories](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/)).*

 Now, the developers can deploy their "App-of-Apps" applications that will act as the "seed" for each environment: